praj2408/Consignment-Pricing-using-MLOps-DVC/README.md

 # Consignment-Pricing-Using-MLOps-DVC
 ## Project Overview
-The Consignment-Price Prediction project aims to develop a machine learning model that can accurately predict the price of consignment items based on various features and variables.
+The Consignment-Price Prediction project aims to develop a machine-learning model that can accurately predict the price of consignment items based on various features and variables.
 Consignment is a business model in which an individual or business agrees to sell someone else's items on their behalf, typically taking a commission on the final sale price.

 The goal of this project is to create a predictive model that can help consignment store owners and sellers better understand how to price their items, leading to increased sales and profits.
-To accomplish this, the project will involve collecting and analyzing data on various features that could impact the sale price of consignment items, such as the item's condition, brand, and rarity, as well as market trends and buyer behavior.
+To accomplish this, the project will involve collecting and analyzing data on various features that could impact the sale price of consignment items, such as the item's condition, brand, and rarity, as well as market trends and buyer behaviour.

 Once the data is collected, the project will involve cleaning and preprocessing the data, selecting appropriate features, and training and testing various machine learning algorithms to determine which model performs the best.
 The project will also involve evaluating the accuracy and effectiveness of the final model, and potentially deploying it in a web application or other tool that can be used by consignment store owners and sellers.

 Overall, the Consignment-Price Prediction project has the potential to provide significant value to the consignment industry by helping sellers and store owners make more informed pricing decisions, leading to increased sales and revenue.

-## Website link
+## Website
-https://

-## File structure
+## File Structure
     .
     ├── app_exception           # Custom exception
     ├── application_logging     # custom logger